hightechu/hightechu-discord-bot/GETTING_STARTED.md

 You will be able to deploy your Discord Bot locally.
 This is helpful for testing that your code works before adding it to the GitHub Repository.
 You always want to make sure your code works as intended before merging to the `main` branch.

+Note: You will need to setup your own Discord Bot and add the Discord Bot to the team server to develop locally.
+You can, however, share the Firebase configuration variables.

+> Setting up your own Discord Bot to develop locally is critical to preventing a bug where the bot runs commands multiple times.

 Note: You will need your `.env` file correctly configured with the configuration variables to deploy locally.

 Step 1: Start the server.